What is chronic cough?

 What are the symptoms of chronic cough?

-- A runny/stuffy nose.
+- A stuffy or runny nose.

-- Weight loss without any effort.
+- Weight loss without effort.

-- Coughing up phlegm or blood.
+- Coughing up blood or phlegm.

 - A drenching overnight sweat.